deependhulla/proxmox-ve-8-on-cloud-bare-metal/README.md

-# ProxmoxVE 8 Setup on AWS Bare Metal Server
+# ProxmoxVE 8 on Cloud Bare Metal like Oracle,AWS or any Other offering Debian12 on Bare-Metal

 Addon For Proxmox VE 8.0 and 8.1 for extra management and quicker operation for IT Admin